-Alchemy is much more than just a material collection for Blender (though it ships with 75 original Cycles materials).
-Alchemy is a full featured material library addon for Blender that also gives you the ability to create, save and paint with particle materials, effect materials and more. (login to download)
+Alchemy is much more than a material collection for Blender (though it ships with 75 original Cycles materials).
+Alchemy is a full featured material library addon that gives you the ability to create, save and paint with particle, effect materials (like fire and smoke), and more.
+Alchemy User Manual

 WELCOME ALCHEMISTS!In addition to powerful management features like syphon and reality pallets, Alchemy brings new material types to Blender “Particle Materials” and “Alchemy Effect Materials”.